c73lam8797/Personal_Website/README.md

 # Personal Website

+## What is this?
+* A website showcasing a little bit of my story
+* Purpose: To have people know me outside of my academics or work
+* Personal Choices/Goal: To challenge myself to build an interactive UI with limited usage of other libraries
+* Features/sections:
+  * Video/photo background
+  * About me
+  * What I do
+  * Photo gallery
+  * Contact

 ## Technologies
 * Netlify - Deployed to the Netlify cloud platform at https://charmainelam.com/
   * May sometimes be down for maintenance